 Team: 1st-5th place overall

-Trophoy winners are honored in Results page
+Trophoy winners are honored in the Results page

 Gold Medals are awarded to the following winners: